KronoCode/FreeCodeCamp/README.md

 # FreeCodeCamp
-My solutions for the projects of the Scientific Computing with Python Projects
+My solutions for the projects of the Scientific Computing with Python Course